swdora109/swdora109/README.md

-# 👋 Hi there!
-I am a computational linguist with an MA in Linguistics, passionate about advancing natural language processing and large language models (LLMs) that align with human values.
-My goal is to bridge linguistic theory and AI to develop innovative approaches in the business sectors.
+# 👋 Hi, I am a computational linguist with an MA in Linguistics, passionate about advancing natural language processing and large language models (LLMs) that align with human values.
+My goal is to bridge linguistic theory and AI to develop innovative approaches in various business sectors. **

 ## 🤝 Connect with me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230A66C2.svg?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sungwon-dae)